Skip to main content

 This section describes options available for the full permission set.
 Your available options depend on your Organization-level and Project-level role.

-Users can manage their projects and access to them on the project details page.
+Users can manage their projects and access them on the project details page.

 To access your required project, click Catalog in the left navigation menu.
 Under the Project tab, you can see the list of projects in your organization.